-One is the medieval festival called Festa dei Ceri that takes place every year in Gubbio on May 15.
+One is the medieval festival called Festa dei Ceri which takes place every year in Gubbio on May 15.
 I met such hospitable locals in Gubbio who helped me in understanding the culture of the area.
 I invite you to have a look here to know more- https://ishitasood.com/gubbios-festa-dei-ceri-an-ancient-festival/

-The other is the Mantova Literature Festival that takes place in the second week of September every year in Mantova.
+The other is the Mantova Literature Festival which takes place in the second week of September every year in Mantova.
 I volunteered for 5 days at this festival.
 Being a lover of literature, this was the icing on my Italian cake.
-Managing plans for new authors, attending book signings and sessions was a lot of fun and even pushed me to keep pursuing my Italian studies as a lot of the sessions were in Italian.
+Managing plans for new authors, and attending book signings and sessions was a lot of fun and even pushed me to keep pursuing my Italian studies as a lot of the sessions were in Italian.
 I also made a lot of friends from Italy and Spain while I stayed in Mantova.